 Administration and liquidation are both insolvency procedures, however, they are both very different and will only be applicable in certain circumstances.
 Both relate to limited companies which are defined as insolvent yet the processes for both administration and liquidation are quite distinct, whilst also sharing some similarities.

-Administration is a powerful tool used in the first instance to place the company into a kind of protective bubble, which halts creditor action and gives the administrators time to devise a strategy to repay the businesses debt and save the business if that is at all possible.
-Administration is only a relatively temporary state though, and during this period the administrators will be gathering information and data in order to assess the viability of the business, and what the best way of leaving Administration might be.
-Typically, Administration lasts up to one year, although this can be extended if required and the creditors and/or courts allow it.
+Administration is a powerful tool used in the first instance to place the company into a kind of protective bubble, which halts creditor action and gives the administrators time to devise a strategy to repay businesses debt and if possible save the company.
+Administration is only a relatively temporary state rather than a long term solution and during this period the administrators will be gathering information and data in order to assess the viability of the business, and what the best way of leaving administration might be.
+Typically, administration lasts up to one year, although this can be extended if required and the creditors and/or courts allow it.

-Liquidation on the other hand is a terminal process which puts an end to the company, and can also follow an Administration period where no further prospect of repaying the company’s debt has been found.
-Liquidation sees the assets of the company being sold off or realised in order to make payments to creditors on a pro rata basis.
-It is worth noting however that this does not necessarily mean killing off the business, as in some cases the directors can purchase back the assets at market value and continue trading as a different company.
+Liquidation, on the other hand, is a terminal process which puts an end to the company.
+It can follow an administration period where no further prospect of repaying the company’s debt has been found.
+Liquidation sees the assets of the company being sold off or realised in order to make payments to creditors on a pro-rata basis.
+It is worth noting however that this does not necessarily mean killing off the business, as in some cases the directors can purchase back the assets at market value and continue trading through a different company.

 Falling into insolvency is an unpleasant place to be for any business, and understandably can lead to a lot of sleepless nights and stress for directors and stakeholders, yet it doesn’t have to be this way.
 Being pro-active at the first signs of trouble will always yield a more favourable outcome, and if your business is starting to feel the pinch, contact us without delay for free, confidential advice.